le-phare/docker-stack/README.md

 ## Compose your stack

-The default configuration include 3 databases containers : MySQL 5, PostgreSQL 9 and PostgreSQL 17.
+The default configuration enables currently supported PostgreSQL images : 14, 15, 16, 17 and 18.

 You can change the loaded containers by changing the `COMPOSE_FILE` environment variable in the `.env` file.